tomwolfe/metamorphic-core/CONTRIBUTING.md

         *   Probability of Non-Regression: 20%
         *   Probability of Test Success: 30%
         *   Code Style Compliance Probability: 10%
-        *   Ethical Policy Compliance Probability: 20%
+        *   Probability of Ethical Policy Compliance Probability: 20%
         *   Probability of Security Soundness: 20%
     *   **Dimension-Specific Probability Percentages:** Individual percentage grades for each quality dimension (Non-Regression, Test Success, Code Style, Ethics, Security).
     *   **Actionable Feedback:** Detailed feedback for each dimension, explaining the rationale behind the grades and providing concrete steps for improvement.